Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 Your bond with your Pact Weapon improves.

-**Enhancement I**{ .inl } Your Pact Weapon gains a +1 bonus to its attack and damage rolls.
+**Enhancement I**{.inl} Your Pact Weapon gains a +1 bonus to its attack and damage rolls.
 If it already has a pre-existing bonus to those rolls, only the highest instance take effect.

-**Ranged Pact Weapon**{ .inl } The weapon you conjure or make a bond with using Pact of the Blade can be a Ranged Weapon.
+**Ranged Pact Weapon**{.inl} The weapon you conjure or make a bond with using Pact of the Blade can be a Ranged Weapon.

 ---